learn-co-curriculum/dsc-categorical-variables-regression-lab/README.md

 # code here
 ```

-Now, take a look at the scatter plots for each predictor with the target on the y-axis
+Now, take a look at the scatter plots for each predictor with the target on the y-axis.

 ```python